wilsonmar/oss-perf/jmeter-setup.md

 <a id="JMeterGlobals">
 ## Global Properties</a>
-0. To verify where Jmeter is installed:
+0. Verify where Jmeter is invoked from:

    ```
    which jmeter